brousalis/bendystraw/README.md

-`gulp images` | copy images from bower components into dev folder `gulp images:build` | optimize images and put them in the build folder `gulp images:optimize` | optimizes images from source folder and into dev folder `gulp env` | creates a env.js file from a .env file `gulp vendor` | copies third party libs from the `/vendor` folder into dev folder `gulp other` | copies extra folders/files in the source folder into build folder
+`gulp images` | copy images from bower components into dev folder `gulp images:build` | optimize images and put them in the build folder `gulp images:optimize` | optimizes images from source folder and into dev folder `gulp env` | creates a env.js file from a .env (dotenv) file `gulp vendor` | copies third party libs from the `/vendor` folder into dev folder `gulp misc` | copies extra folders/files in the source folder into build folder

 ## Features